SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 ### Configuration

-First, you need to define, how to open and close the Pitstop MFD in *rFactor 2*.
-Please supply the bindings you have defined in the controller setup in *rFactor 2*.
+First, you need to define, how to open and close the Pitstop MFD in *RaceRoom Racing Experience*.
+Please supply the bindings you have defined in the controller setup in *RaceRoom Racing Experience*.

-	openPitstopMFD: *openHotkey*; closePitstopMFD: *closeHotkey*
+	openPitstopMFD: *openHotkey*; closePitstopMFD: *closeHotkey*;
+	previousOption: *previousOptionHotkey*; nextOption: *nextOptionHotkey*;
+	previousChoice: *previousChoiceHotkey*; nextChoice: *nextChoiceHotkey*;
+	acceptChoice: *acceptChoiceHotkey*

+Use the *...Option* and *...Choice* parameters to specify the keys, that will be send to *RaceRoom Racing Experience* to control the Pitstop MFD.
+These parameters are defaulted to "W", "S", "A", "D" and "{Enter}", which are the default bindings of *RaceRoom Racing Experience*, so you won't have to supply them normally.

 With the plugin parameter *pitstopCommands:* you can supply a list of the settings, you want to tweak from your hardware controller, when the "Pitstop" mode is active.
 For most settings, you can supply either one binary or two unary controller function to control the setting, depending on the available buttons or dials.
 For *stepped* settings (for example fuel amount) you can supply an additional argument to define the number of increments you want change in one step.

 	pitstopCommands: *setting1* *settingFunction1* [*settingSteps1*],